-The entertainment system can consist of a six-disc changer, CD player, amplifier, TV or TV w/DVD.
+The entertainment system can consist of a tuner, iPod®/MP3 connectivity, CD player, amplifier, TV or TV w/DVD.

 IMPORTANT: Refer to the entertainment or stereo manufacturer's literature for more safety precautions, a list of features and detailed operation.